obvonage/deved-platform/content/blog/en/send-and-receive-sms-messages-with-asp-net-mvc-and-net-6.md

 ![Installing Vonage dependancies](../ASPNET-SMSAPI/Images/InstallVonage.png)

-# What is MVC and why should we use it?
+# What is MVC, and why should we use it?

-Before we jump into code, I wanted to provide a very basic overview of MVC where you can better understand why we use this pattern for web application today.
-In short, MVC stands for model-view-controller and it is a design pattern that ensures applications are well architected, easy to test and maintain for future developers working in the code base.
+Before we jump into code, I wanted to provide a basic overview of MVC where you can better understand why we use this pattern for web applications today.
+In short, MVC stands for model-view-controller, and it is a design pattern that ensures applications are well architected and easy to test and maintain for future developers working in the code base.

 **M**odels: Represent the data of the application.